BIOGRAPHY

 About the concept

-In fact, Tigran models the processes of creation, and with the curiosity of the creator, he looks to see if "it will work out well."
-Or, to put it more modestly, his canvases are a kind of alchemist's cauldron, where, on a whim, reagents are laid, over which the artist conjures by trial and error in the hope of turning dust and ashes into unfading gold.»
+In essence, Tigran imitates the process of creation, and with the curiosity of the creator, he asks, “will it work out well?”
+His canvases are a kind of alchemist’s cauldron; reagents are laid down on a whim, over which he conjures by trial and error – in the hope of turning dust and ash into untarnishable gold.

 Marina Koldobskaya